NewsLocal NewsGrand Rapids

 GRAND RAPIDS, Mich. — The Kent County Prosecutor says the case has been dismissed against the man who attempted to dox a Grand Rapids police officer involved in the deadly shooting of Da'Quain Johnson in February.

-Michael Buxton was charged after sharing the man who he thought was involved in the shooting's address along with other personal information on Facebook.
+Michael Buxton was charged after sharing the address of the man who he thought was involved in the shooting.
+Buxton also shared other personal information in a post on Facebook.

-Investigators later determined, he had the wrong person and had shared the information of a man from the Upper Peninsula.
+Investigators later determined he had identified the wrong person and had shared the information of a man from the Upper Peninsula.

 Buxton was charged with unlawful posting of a message and using a computer to commit a crime.